AdejokeAdeoye/RL_ASSIGNMENT_TWO/README.md

 3. **Value Iteration**

-   Value iteration combines policy evaluation and improvement in each step to derive the optimal policy.
+This yielded an optimal policy that is similar to those obtained from the other methods.

    ```
    [[3 0 2 2 0]